 Hang joined Watsi on October 31st, 2014.
-Five years ago, Hang became the 742nd member to automatically support a new Watsi patient every month.
-Since then, 4,972 more people have become monthly donors!
-Hang's most recent donation traveled 8,700 miles to support Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.
+Seven years ago, Hang joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hang's most recent donation traveled 8,800 miles to support Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.